This article originally appeared on the BeyeNETWORK.

 Data Selection – What Has Information Content

 Many people believe they can process almost any data in their mining effort.
-After all, they reason, if
+After all, they reason, if there is a correlation between the movement of the financial instrument and the phase of the moon, why not use that fact?

 Unfortunately, many people have lost large sums of money with just that logic.
 Using techniques that require no knowledge of the problem under analysis is a powerful concept.
 Many of the advanced technologies available today provide just such a capability.
 What most people do not understand is that the user needs to have some understanding of the problem to develop and evaluate the models successfully.